retirement planning | june 3, 2024

 Thought Leadership Director

-When planning for your retirement, there are a variety of things to consider in addition to how much you might be saving.
-Nonfinancial factors will play a role, as will changes in your personal goals and priorities after retirement.
-Studies show that while 74% of preretirees make financial plans for retirement, only 35% prepare emotionally.1 Boost your overall financial wellness by figuring the nonfinancial aspects of retirement into your plan.
+When planning for your retirement, there are various considerations in addition to how much you might be saving.
+Nonfinancial factors, like the lifestyle you want to live, will play a role, as will changes in your personal goals and priorities once you retire.
+Studies show that although 74% of preretirees make financial plans for retirement, only 35% prepare emotionally.1 Boost your overall financial well-being by building the nonfinancial aspects of your retirement lifestyle into your plan and determining how they could shape your choices for the future.
+Along these lines, research has shown that preretirees are generally more motivated to retire based on reaching a personal or emotional milestone rather than reaching a certain savings asset level (see Nonfinancial considerations influence retirement planning).

 Visualizing the future helps you create a realistic plan for your retirement.
-By articulating your vision—the who, what, when, where, and why—you can gain clarity about your retirement as well as what may be involved in achieving your goals.
-Some of the things to consider include:
+By articulating your vision—the who, what, when, where, and why—you can gain clarity about the retirement lifestyle that is best for you, as well as what may be involved in achieving your goals.
+Some considerations include:

 • Who will play a role in your retirement?
 Is your immediate and extended family nearby?
 Who will be part of your caretaking support team if you experience health issues?
 Think about the people you spend the most time with today and how that may change when you retire.